RiteshKaushal57/Devops/Terraform/Terraform.md

 Terraform then fetches these secrets dynamically and securely at runtime.
 This approach helps maintain security, compliance, and automation, ensuring that secrets are never exposed in version control or Terraform state files.

-In short, secrets management keeps your infrastructure safe from leaks and unauthorized access while letting Terraform work seamlessly.

 ## What is Terraform Vault Integration?
 Terraform integrates with HashiCorp Vault to securely manage and access secrets like API keys, passwords, or tokens during infrastructure deployment.